ubi-coro/openeb/docs/compile-linux.md

 git clone https://github.com/prophesee-ai/openeb.git --branch 5.0.0
 ```

-In the following sections, absolute path to this directory is called `OPENEB_SRC_DIR`
+In the following sections, absolute path to this directory is called `OPENEB_SRC_DIR`.

 > [!CAUTION]
 >